wesauis/research/graphql/catstronaut/LIFT-OFF-PART1.md

 `useQuery` React hook is the primary API for executing queries in an Apollo application

-we run a query within a React component by calling `useQuery` and passing it our GraphQL query string
+We run a query within a React component by calling `useQuery` and passing it our GraphQL query string

-it will return an object with
+It will return an object with

 - `loading: boolean` true if still loading
 - `error?: Error` not null if something went wrong